zehramaham/8-Queens-Puzzle/README.md

 ## Steps to play the puzzle
 1) Download the 8 Queens final.py, as well as the resources folder.
+2) In the resources folder, unzip the Music.rar and place the .wav file in the resources folder.
-2) Install the library pyglet.
+3) Install the library pyglet.
-3) Run the code and enjoy the game.
+4) Run the code and enjoy the game.